sfeeser/clearml-aws/terraform/clearml-aks/01-install-terraform.md

     `student@bchd:~$` `sudo apt install -y curl unzip apt-transport-https software-properties-common`

+    > If a screen pops up _Daemons using outdated libraries_ you can press the enter key to continue and restart services.

 0. We will use the official HashiCorp repository for the most stable and up-to-date installation method.
 Add the HashiCorp GPG key:

     `student@bchd:~$` `curl -fsSL https://apt.releases.hashicorp.com/gpg | sudo gpg --dearmor -o /usr/share/keyrings/hashicorp-archive-keyring.gpg`